Coulombmeter

 The coulombmeter was devised in 1984 for the Revised Nuffield Advanced Physics course.

-Note: coulombmeter is typically written as a single word in order to avoid confusion with the measurement unit 'coulombs-meter' and also to make it easily searchable in scientific literature.
+Note: coulombmeter is typically written as a single word to avoid confusion with the measurement unit 'coulombs-meter' and also to make it easily searchable in scientific literature.

 Detection of electron and ion beams

 A nanocoulombmeter, in combination with a Faraday cup, can be used to detect and measure the beams emitted from electron guns and ion guns.

 The Faraday cup consists of a shielded cup with an aperture, which collects the kinetically active electrons or ions, and an output wire, which is connected to a nanocoulombmeter.
 The Faraday cup can be completely separate from the gun, or it can be part of an assembly mounted to the end of the electron/ion gun and manipulated remotely.
 Some Faraday cup assemblies include a phosphor screen as well.
-An array of small Faraday cups or a Faraday cup on mounted on a linear manipulator can be used to measure the distribution of the beam current across the spot; this shows the beam uniformity.
+An array of small Faraday cups or a Faraday cup mounted on a linear manipulator can be used to measure the distribution of the beam current across the spot; this shows the beam uniformity.